sheldonucr/ucr-eecs168-lab/lab0/README.md

 For OSX/Linux, you do not need to install SSH/Xwindows tools as these are default software in these operating systems.

-We connect `storm.engr.ucr.edu` server thru SSH with X-forwarding service.
+We connect `bender.engr.ucr.edu` server thru SSH with X-forwarding service.

 For OSX/Linux, you can type following command in your terminal,

-`ssh -Y [ENGRID]@storm.engr.ucr.edu`
+`ssh -Y [ENGRID]@bender.engr.ucr.edu`

 For example

-`ssh -Y tkim@storm.engr.ucr.edu`
+`ssh -Y tkim@bender.engr.ucr.edu`

 ## Check Synopsys Galaxy Custom Designer Launch

 We already preconfigured every IC design environment, so you do not need to set any environment.
 You can check toolchain is correctly working.
-Once you log in `storm.engr.ucr.edu`, you can check if Synopsys tool is working correctly by typing the following command.
+Once you log in `bender.engr.ucr.edu`, you can check if Synopsys tool is working correctly by typing the following command.

 `cdesigner&`